craftercms/docs/source/developers/plugins/studio/form-data-source-plugins.rst

 After placing your JS file, the project plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.

 When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
-Once the connection has been established, we can now install the plugin to the project ``mysite`` by running the following:
+Once the connection has been established, we can now install the plugin to the project ``my-editorial`` by running the following:

    ..  code-block:: bash

-       ./crafter-cli copy-plugin -e local -s mysite --path /users/myuser/myplugins/form-datasource-plugin
+       ./crafter-cli copy-plugin -e local -s my-editorial --path /users/myuser/myplugins/form-datasource-plugin

    |